 High Performance Computing (HPC) involves the use of supercomputers, parallel computing and/or computer clusters for advanced computing tasks including modelling, batch data processing and analysis.

-The University supports two main facilities for our staff and students.
-We run a local cluster called Artemis and are partners in the Australia’s National Computational Infrastructure (NCI) facility.
-Both are free for academic and research users, and they provide complementary services for your research.
+The University supports two main facilities for our staff and students: We run a local cluster called Artemis, and are partners in Australia’s National Computational Infrastructure (NCI) facility.
+Both are free for academic and research users, and provide computing complementary services for your research.

 - 7636 compute cores

 - Three high memory nodes with 6 terabytes of RAM per node

 Find out more about the Artemis service, including hardware specifications, in the Artemis Online User Guide.

 Further information about using the Artemis service can be found here:

 The use of the Artemis HPC service and associated support and training warrants acknowledgement in any publications, conference proceedings or posters describing work facilitated by these services.
 The continued acknowledgment of the use of SIH facilities ensures the sustainability of our services.
 Some suggested acknowledgements are: